SrezonAhmed/PendumilationPrime/README.md

 This is JavaFX physics simulation program that shows how wave functions works and how different factors affect it, a swinging pendulum is used to show the mathematical changes in the wave function.

+## Features

+- Database to allow users to register and login (only locally)
+- Simple pendulum simulation
+- Factors to change how the pendulum swings
+- Different wave simulation graphs
+- File saving and loading (saved equations)
+- Sharing results on Twitter using the Twitter API and Twitter4J

 ## UML Diagram